hexagoncircle/ryan-mulligan-dev/src/blog/scroll-triggered-animations-style-queries.md

 > [...] what if you want a scroll-driven animation to stay on its endframe once it was entirely played?

 Play through one and done?
 Sounds like an excellent option.
-Unfortunately, this cannot be done in CSS but Bramus shared a set of [scroll-driven animation utilities](https://github.com/bramus/sda-utilities) which includes a way to run a scroll-driven animation only once.
+Unfortunately, this cannot be done in CSS but Bramus created a set of [scroll-driven animation utilities](https://github.com/bramus/sda-utilities) which includes a way to run a scroll-driven animation only once.

 Have any feedback or other ideas?
 Come and [join the conversation](https://fosstodon.org/@hexagoncircle/111829670640360211) on Mastodon.